 How to Tell If a Young Adult Needs Inpatient Care for Mental Health

-A mental health crisis, such as a suicide attempt, makes it clear that a young adult needs comprehensive care immediately.
+When is inpatient psychiatric care needed?
+A mental health crisis, such as a suicide attempt, makes it clear that a young adult needs comprehensive mental health inpatient treatment immediately.
 But that’s not the only red flag.
-Here are some other behaviors to watch for that indicate a need for inpatient care:
+Here are 10 signs indicating that a young adult may need inpatient care for mental health:

 - Becoming violent or uncontrollably angry